margaretmf/margaretmf.github.io/portfolio.md

 <br>

 ## Kosko's
 In an undergraduate class on entrepreneurship, my group developed and pitched a Greek restaurant business concept.
 I specifically worked on the Market and Strategy piece shown below.
-This class led me to look into ways to develop a career in the entrepreneurial world, and I've been learning a lot by working with EVERFI, which recently received the leading investment from TPG's RISE fund.
+This class led me to look into ways to develop a career in the entrepreneurial world, and I've been learning by working with [EVERFI](https://everfi.com/), which recently received the leading investment from [TPG's RISE fund](http://therisefund.com/).

 <img class="picture" src="market_information_and_strategy_1.jpg">